 Landlords need to be aware their responsibilities and the 29 hazard types under the Housing Health & Safety Rating System (HHSRS) are the same as for other rented properties but that as a HMO their property must meet a higher standard in some areas, such as fire detection.
 Part of this higher standard is through greater management and the Management of Houses in Multiple Occupancy (England) Regulations 2006 state the regulations that apply to most HMOs.

 In the worst cases the Council can 'close' a HMO but we always endeavour to work with landlords to sort out any problems rather than see people lose their homes.
-Download our HMO Information Pack for further information and guidance to assist landlords to design, improve and better manage HMOs to a satisfactory standard.
+Download our HMO Information Pack and our Amenity and Space Standard Guide for further information.

 A landlord of a HMO must have a fire risk assessment for their property.
 For more information and guidance on how to carry out a fire risk assessment visit Hampshire Fire & Rescue - Business Fire Safety